-Course Code Course Title No of Hours Per week No of Credits Psy-201 GENERAL PSYCHOLOGY - II 04 4 Sessional Mark End Semes ter Examinatio on Marks: 80 (Com (Common for both M.Sc.
+Course Code Course Title No of Hours Per week No of Credits Psy-201 GENERAL PSYCHOLOGY - II 04 4 Sessional Mark s: 20 End Seme End Semester Examination Marks: 80 (Common for both M.Sc.
 Psychology and M.Sc.
 Counseling Psychology)

-- 1. To understand fundamentals of motivation and emotion - To understand basic concepts of memory and forgetting To comprehend the thinking and intelligence - 4.
-To evaluate the personality of individuals a.
+- To understand fundamentals of motivation and emotion To understand basic concepts of memory and forgetting To comprehend the thinking and intelligence a.
 Historical antecedents of motivation from mechanism to cognition.
 Motivation sequence and motivational concepts - instinct, drive, motive and incentive.